tweedegolf/pinterest-slider/react-state.md

 2. React with Redux
 3. React with Relay and GraphQL

 Obviously Relay and GraphQL are not designed for managing application state; they are designed for managing data fetching from a server.
-However since our application requests data from the Pinterest server, and therefor maintains both a local application state based on user interaction and a data state based on what data has been fetched from the server, I thought it would be interesting to add it to the comparison.
+However since our application fetches data from the Pinterest server, and therefor maintains both a local application state based on user interaction and a data state based on what data has been fetched from the server, I thought it would be interesting to add it to the comparison.